Ingvord/tango-v10-design-doc/docs/index.md

 We have looked at Tango core code from the different points of view:
 - from a set of different quality attributes,
-- different architectrual views,
+- different architectural views,
 - stakeholder for a System and their interests.
-And propose some ideas and thoughts of how this or that viewpoint can be applaid in Tango.
+And propose some ideas and thoughts of how this or that viewpoint can be applied in Tango.

-These views were discribed in diffenets chaptars and have examples both in "interface" presentation  and writen ones to have thigh level overview.
+These views were described in different chapters and have examples both in "interface" presentation  and written ones to have thigh level overview.

 We hope that this design document will help to look at the Tango kernel from another point of view and changes the attitude to development and adding new features.